cabforum/smime/SBR.md

 3. Comply with the audit requirements set forth in this section; and
 4. Be licensed as a CA in each jurisdiction where it operates, if licensing is required by the law of such jurisdiction for the issuance of Certificates.

-**Note**: The CA/Browser Forum continues to improve the S/MIME Baseline Requirements while WebTrust and ETSI also continue to update their audit criteria.
+**Note**: The CA/Browser Forum continues to improve the S/MIME Baseline Requirements while CPA Canada/WebTrust and ETSI also continue to update their audit criteria.
 We encourage all CAs to conform to each revision herein on the date specified without awaiting a corresponding update to an applicable audit criterion.
 In the event of a conflict between an existing audit criterion and a revision to the S/MIME Baseline Requirements, we will communicate with the audit community and attempt to resolve any uncertainty, and we will respond to implementation questions directed to <questions@cabforum.org>.

 ## 8.1 Frequency or circumstances of assessment